kedro-org/kedro/docs/source/tools_integration/ipython.md

 ## Kedro and Jupyter

 We recommend that you store your Jupyter Notebooks in the `notebooks` folder of your Kedro project.
-If you are using `kedro jupyter notebook` or `kedro jupyter lab` then you should use the default kernel selected for you, which is listed as `Kedro (<project_package_name>)`.
+If you are using `kedro jupyter notebook` or `kedro jupyter lab` then you should use the default kernel selected for you, which is listed as `Kedro (<package_name>)`.
 This will run the Kedro IPython extension automatically when the kernel is started, so that the `catalog`, `context`, `pipelines` and `session` variables are available immediately to you.

 ```{note}
 Restarting the kernel will reload the Kedro IPython extension and hence refresh the `catalog`, `context`, `pipelines` and `session` variables.